Aspartame is a popular sugar substitute found in:

 - World Health Organization

-Because of increased public concern, however, more food and drink manufacturers have chosen to avoid aspartame.
-If you think you may be sensitive to it, you can easily avoid it by reading labels and choosing aspartame-free products.
+Because of increased public concern, however, many food and drink manufacturers have chosen to avoid aspartame.
+If you think you may be sensitive to the sugar substitute, be sure to read food and beverage labels and try to choose aspartame-free products.